stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 uniform.load(matrix);
 ```

-Finally we modify the vertex data to move one edge of the quad into the screen by modifying the Z coordinate of the bottom two vertices:
+Finally we modify the vertex data to move one edge of the quad into the screen by modifying the Z coordinate of the right-hand vertices:

 ```java
 new Point(-0.5f, -0.5f, 0))